ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 such as the [`Hashtbl`
 from`Kcas_data`](https://ocaml-multicore.github.io/kcas/doc/kcas_data/Kcas_data/Hashtbl/index.html).

-As a final word of warning, `Domain`'s are so fast that in a too simple test runner, one `Domain` may complete before the second has even started up yet!
+As a final word of warning, `Domain`s are so fast that in a too simple test runner, one `Domain` may complete before the second has even started up yet!
 This is problematic, as there will be no apparent parallelism for TSan to observe and check.
-In the above example the calls to `Unix.sleepf` help ensure that the test runner is indeed parallel.
+In the above example, the calls to `Unix.sleepf` help ensure that the test runner is indeed parallel.
 A useful alternative trick is to coordinate on an `Atomic` to make sure both `Domain`s are up and running before the parallel